 At the very heart of our ethos at Plymouth College is the notion that this is a place ‘Where Everything Is Possible’.
 We pride ourselves on identifying pupils’ talents and then, using our expertise and experience, creating an environment in which pupils are nurtured and supported so that they are able to realise the full extent of their talents.
 Indeed, we want them to redefine their potential – to achieve more than they thought possible.
 And we want them to do so whilst they flourish academically, intellectually, emotionally and socially.

 Our mission is to recruit talented pupils who demonstrate potential for excellence, whether their exceptional qualities are academic, in sport, in performing or creative arts or in a wide range of other activities.
-This is the purpose of our programme of scholarships and financial assistance.
-We offer a range of scholarships, from honorary scholarships that afford considerable status but hold no financial value, to scholarship awards ranging from 5% to 10% of school fees.
+This is the purpose of our programme of scholarships.
+We offer a range of scholarships with concessions valued between 5% to 10% of school fees.
 We also recognise pupils with multiple talents with all-rounder awards.
-Very importantly, we regard ourselves as a progressive, inclusive community so, at a time when social cohesion and mobility is more important than ever, we also offer financial assistance, in the form of as many means-tested bursaries as we are able to sustain, so that talented pupils who otherwise would not be able to afford to do so may access the fantastic education we have to offer.

 Awards are offered to boys and girls joining Plymouth College senior school both at 11+ and 13+, as well as in the Sixth Form.
 In addition to academic scholarships, there are awards in Art, Drama, Music and Sport and candidates may be considered for awards in more than one category.
 All awards are index-linked, renewed annually and for the duration of the pupil’s time at Plymouth College, subject to satisfactory progress, conduct and participation.